romkatv/powerlevel10k/README.md

 I discovered the ['agnoster' OMZ theme](https://gist.github.com/agnoster/3712874) while looking around for a new OMZ theme.
-I loved the Powerline styling, but the terminal status lines themselves were missing a lot of the information I liked having.
+I loved the Powerline styling, but the terminal status lines themselves were missing a lot of the information I like having.
+So, I started building on-top of the 'agnoster' theme, changing some things as I went.

 This theme was first announced [on my blog](http://bhilburn.org/powerlevel9k-oh-my-zsh-theme/) in December of 2014.
 At the time, the theme was missing some of the more advanced Git information.
 [Tom Upton](http://www.thomasupton.com/) then [helped me](http://bhilburn.org/powerlevel9k-improved-git-repo-information/) get things